 Honestly, there are worse places to do your online homework than a parking lot near readily available French dip sandwiches.

 Internet for college students can be a costly expense, and you might find yourself missing the days when you could use your family’s internet service for free.

 But being away from home doesn’t mean you’re all on your own.
-Even if you live far away from your family, you could access their internet using hotspots.
+Even if you live far away from your family as a student, you could still get free internet by using hotspots.

-Many internet providers offer free Wi-Fi hotspot access to their customers, and some of these hotspot networks are huge.
+Many internet providers like Comcast offer free internet and Wi-Fi hotspot access to their customers, and some of these hotspot networks are huge.
 If your folks get internet from one of the providers below, they probably have a hotspot account, and they might not even realize it.